 Treatment of Persistent Truncus Arteriosus

-Heart failure is treated with drugs to improve breathing and stabilize the infant until surgery can be done.
+Heart failure is treated with medications to improve breathing and stabilize the infant until surgery can be done.

 Surgery is usually done before the infant is 1 to 2 months old.
-Medical treatment is used before surgery to allow the infant to stabilize and be a better candidate for surgery.
-Surgery consists of placement of a patch to repair the ventricular septal defect so as to direct all blood flow from the left ventricle to the truncal valve.
+The ventricular septal defect is repaired with a patch that directs all blood flow from the left ventricle to the truncal valve.
 Then doctors separate the pulmonary arteries from the truncus and attach them to the right ventricle using a tube (conduit).
 After this repair, the truncus functions as the aorta.

 American Heart Association: Common Heart Defects: Provides an overview of common birth defects of the heart for parents and caregivers